 Make sure you’re clear on the why and, most importantly, make sure you believe it.
 You don’t want to be left to make up your own stories about why.

-He was clear that the layoff had nothing to do with performance, but rather, the company had decided to take a different, more focused, strategic direction with our product and we were mission-critical to deliver on that direction in the next six months.
+In my case, he was clear that the layoff had nothing to do with performance, but rather, the company had decided to take a different, more focused, strategic direction with our product and we were mission-critical to deliver on that direction in the next six months.

 It took me about an hour to work through the “why?” around the layoff in my head.
 “Why them?”
 I could slowly make out the decisions around each choice: